Skip to content

 GET /health None Health check

-POST /v1/chat Bearer token Chat with an agent by agent ID
+POST /v1/chat Bearer token Chat with an agent by ID or router by slug

 POST /v1/agents/:slug/chat Bearer token Chat with an agent by slug